reversegear/scrcpy-pi-omx/README.md

 # scrcpy-pi-omx
 Android screemirror with scrcpy and omxplayer on RPi

-by default scrcpy works in RPi but cpu always clocks at >90% temp around ~70 with this script get scrcpy working with hardware acceleration on most popular raspberry pi computer. (btw no controls)
+by default scrcpy works in RPi but cpu always clocks at >90% and temp around ~70°C

+with this script get scrcpy working with hardware acceleration on most popular raspberry pi computer. (btw no controls)

 ## How to :